 The Third Annual Socio-Legal Masterclass for second to fourth-year doctoral students is being held at St Catherine’s College Oxford from 3–4 September 2018.
-This year’s masterclass is being sponsored by the ESRC Doctoral Training Partnerships network, the Oxford Centre for Socio-Legal Studies, the Journal of Law and Society and the SLSA.
-The theme will be ‘Looking at law from the bottom up’.
+This year’s masterclass is being funded by the Oxford ESRC Doctoral Training Partnership, the Oxford Centre for Socio-Legal Studies, the London School of Economics, the Journal of Law and Society and the SLSA.
+The theme will be ‘Researching from the bottom up’.

 Organised by Linda Mulcahy, LSE, and Marina Kurkchiyan, Oxford Centre for Socio-Legal Studies.